dineshkummarc/cozy/README.md

 ## Meta-form - a complete JSON description of form

-"Meta" - because it is a simple and readable description.
+"Meta" - because it is a simple, DRY, and readable description.
 Here is a simple form field description:

     title: {